spacocha/Distribution-based-clustering/README.md

 1.)
 Distance file of unique seqeunces

--The raw data must be combined into unique (non-redundant) sequences, which works very well when all sequences are processed to the same length.
+- The raw data must be combined into unique (non-redundant) sequences, which works very well when all sequences are processed to the same length.

--A pairwise distance matrix must be created for all unique sequences and presented as a .dst file.
+- A pairwise distance matrix must be created for all unique sequences and presented as a .dst file.

--For large sequence files, such as those from Illumina or 454 pyrosequencing, FastTree is recommended.
+- For large sequence files, such as those from Illumina or 454 pyrosequencing, FastTree is recommended.

--Also, both aligned and unaligned distances can be entered use as inputs, reducing the error from misalignment.
+- Also, both aligned and unaligned distances can be entered use as inputs, reducing the error from misalignment.

 2.)
 Community-by-sequence matrix

--This is a file containing a unique name for each non-redundant sequence and the number of counts for that seqeunce in each sampled community
+- This is a file containing a unique name for each non-redundant sequence and the number of counts for that seqeunce in each sampled community

--Communities are columns and OTUs are rows
+- Communities are columns and OTUs are rows

--Lines beginning with "# " (hash followed by a space) are ignored
+- Lines beginning with "# " (hash followed by a space) are ignored

 MAIN PROGRAM:

 distribution_clustering.pl

--This is the main program creating the distribution-based OTUs.
+- This is the main program creating the distribution-based OTUs.
 To use this requires that R is accessible by calling R through the system command.
 If not, it will not run.

--To use type "perl distribution_clustering.pl" to get a complete list of requirements and options
+- To use type "perl distribution_clustering.pl" to get a complete list of requirements and options

 ACCESSORY PROGRAMS:

 Merge_parent_child.pl

--Use this file to create a list (similar to the output of various clustering algorithms) where each line is one OTU with the unique ids of each non-redundant seqeunce identifier listed.
+- Use this file to create a list (similar to the output of various clustering algorithms) where each line is one OTU with the unique ids of each non-redundant seqeunce identifier listed.
 The parent sequence is the first entry, with children (if applicable) list in tab delimited manner following the parent on each line.

 Matrix_from_list.pl

--Use this file to create a community-by-OTU matrix from the OTU list file
+- Use this file to create a community-by-OTU matrix from the OTU list file

 TEST DATA: